envoyproxy/learnenvoy/_articles/incremental-deploys.md

 # Incremental Blue/Green Deploys

 One of most common workflows for any microservice is releasing a new version.
-Thinking about releases as a traffic management problem — as opposed to an infrastructure update — opens up new tools for protecting users from bad releases.
+Thinking about releases as a traffic management problem—as opposed to an infrastructure update—opens up new tools for protecting users from bad releases.

 Starting with the simple routes we set up previously [on your laptop](on-your-laptop.html), we’ll extend that config to release a new version of one of the services using traffic shifting.
 We’ll also cover header-based routing and weighted load balancing to show how to use traffic management to canary a release, first to special requests (e.g. requests from your laptop), then to a small fraction of all requests.